Bayer wins Merck & Co's $14 billion consumer unit auction

 J&J's consumer unit has $14.7 billion but market observers exclude many of its products, such as Listerine mouth wash, from their analysis of the OTC market.

-With Bayer paying 6.5 times 2013 revenue and 21 times earnings before interest, taxes, depreciation and amortisation (EBITDA), analysts at Deutsche Bank said the price tag may seem "eye-watering" at first sight.
+With Bayer paying 6.5 times 2013 revenue and 21 times earnings before interest, taxes, depreciation and amortization (EBITDA), analysts at Deutsche Bank said the price tag may seem "eye-watering" at first sight.

 "The deal works both strategically and financially, and creates value (albeit to a modest degree)," the analysts said, adding it reduces volatility in the Bayer business and provides a predictable cash flow.